open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_elli/README.md

 {deps, [opentelemetry_elli]}.
 ```

-While using the `elli_middleware` callback, place `oc_elli_middleware` as the first module to be called in the list of handlers:
+While using the `elli_middleware` callback, place `otel_elli_middleware` as the first module to be called in the list of handlers:

 ``` erlang
 [{callback, elli_middleware},